-The course will cover classic theories of developmental psychology, with emphasis on how these link to spirituality; newer theories of interpersonal neurobiology and its impact on emotion, relationships, and spirituality; attachment theory and spirituality for children; teaching church leaders how to foster vibrant, warm, engaged, and secure relationships within families and within the church; how children learn and grow spiritually through play; and psychological, emotional, and relational benefits of spirituality & faith.
+The course will cover classic theories of developmental psychology, with emphasis on how these link to spirituality.
+Newer theories of interpersonal neurobiology and its impact on emotional development, along with attachment theory, will be incorporated into learning.
+Church leaders will learn how to foster vibrant, warm, engaged, and secure relationships within families and within the church; how children learn and grow spiritually through play; and psychological, emotional, and relational benefits of spirituality & faith.

-This is a general course is applicable to work with all kinds of children, including those who are ‘differently-abled’.
-It is theory-oriented, but will make the theories you learn immediately applicable and includes examples of activities that can be incorporated into your ministry.
+This is a general course and is applicable to work with all kinds of children, with attention given to children with ADHD, autism spectrum disorder, PTSD, intellectual disability or developmental delay.
+Theories are presented with plenty of real-life examples and applications.
 There will be lots of discussion, through both forums and video chats.

 Students are required to have the following books for this class:

 - Joining Children on the Spiritual Journey by Catherine Stonehouse